Burt Ingwersen

-Early years and playing career
+Early life and playing career

-Ingwersen was born in Bryant, Iowa, a suburb of Clinton, but his parents and he moved across the river to Fulton, Illinois when Ingwersen was in grade school.
+Ingwersen was born in Bryant, Iowa, a suburb of Clinton, but his parents and he moved across the river to Fulton, Illinois, when Ingwersen was in grade school.
 Since his high school in Fulton did not compete in football, Ingwersen played across the river at Clinton High School.
 Ingwersen accepted a scholarship offer from the University of Illinois.
 He was a member of Phi Kappa Psi.

-Ingwersen played for Robert Zuppke at Illinois from 1917 to 1919.
+Ingwersen played for Bob Zuppke at Illinois from 1917 to 1919.
 During that time, the Illini won two Western Conference titles and the 1919 national championship.
 After graduating from Illinois, he played one year of professional football in the first year of the NFL for George Halas and the Decatur Staleys, later renamed the Chicago Staleys (1921) and Chicago Bears (1922).

 Coaching career

 Assistant at Illinois

-Ingwersen served as an assistant coach at Illinois under Robert Zuppke from 1921 to 1923, the team again winning the college national championship in 1923.
+Ingwersen served as an assistant coach at Illinois under Bob Zuppke from 1921 to 1923, the team again winning the college national championship in 1923.